ormle-dev/ormle-standard/README.md

 - The `valueDataType` of `"Date"` on OrderDate tells the LLM to use date functions.
 - The `enumValues` on Department provide a closed-world guarantee of valid instances.
 - The `sampleValues` on Employee and Order give concrete examples for disambiguation.
+- The `roleName` of `"ActorId"` on Identity's role in "EventLog records action by Identity" overrides the default FK column name.
+Without it, the FK column would be `IdentityId`; with it, the generated SQL uses `ActorId`.

 ---